 Agencies will typically argue that your protest is simply disagreeing with the Source Selection Evaluation Board’s decision.
 Therefore, the protest letter must be crafted in such a way to avoid this dangerous response.
 Failure to overcome the Agency’s response will more than likely get the case dismissed.

-For help and analysis about whether a government contracting agency’s Source Selection Authority or TEP Evaluation Board decisions complied with the solicitation’s evaluation criteria, call our bid protest lawyers at 1-866-601-5518.
+For help and analysis about whether a government contracting agency’s FAR Source Selection Authority or TEP Source Selection Evaluation Board decisions complied with the solicitation’s and proposal evaluation criteria, call our bid protest lawyers at 1-866-601-5518.